Police investigate if paranoid brothers lured officers to their deaths

 Queensland Police Commissioner Katarina Carroll confirmed that “a lot of ammunition and weaponry” had been found at the remote address.

-Ms Carroll said investigators would look at the killers’ possible extremist links after a series of posts under the name of Gareth Train were uncovered on conspiracy theory forums.
+Ms Carroll said investigators would look at the killers’ possible extremist links after posts under the name of Gareth Train were uncovered on conspiracy theory forums.

-In one example unearthed by The Guardian Australia, Gareth posted about his mistrust for authorities, including the Queensland Special Emergency Response Team (Sert), which ultimately arrived at the property.
+In one example unearthed by The Guardian Australia, Gareth Train posted about his mistrust for authorities, including the Queensland Special Emergency Response Team, which ultimately arrived at the property.

 “If you are a conservative, anti-vaxx [sic], freedom lover, protester, common law, conspiracy talker, alternative news, independent critical thinker, truther, Christian, patriot etc etc expect a visit from these hammers,” he said.